nhatch/mnist/README.md

 An investigation into neural networks using the [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits.

-Two machine learning algorithms have been implemented: softmax (multiclass logistic regression) and multilayer perceptron (MLP, also known as a neural network).
+Two machine learning algorithms have been implemented: softmax (multiclass logistic regression) and multilayer perceptron (MLP, a kind of neural network).

 Currently, the error rates for softmax and MLP are respectively about 10% and 3%.